-Updates on the case of AlSingace.
 On 8 July 2021, Dr AlSingace began a hunger strike in protest at years of medical negligence at Jau Prison, degrading treatment by prison staff and the confiscation by prison authorities of an apolitical book on Bahraini dialects that he spent the last 4 years researching and writing by hand.
 As of 15 April 2022, Dr AlSingace has been on hunger strike for 282 days (over 9 months), 272 of which he has spent in hospital due to his deteriorating condition in which he has lost over 25kg.
 As of 15 April 2022, there is still no resolution to this ongoing problem.
 Between 8 July 2021 and 17 November 2021, Dr AlSingace was permitted one weekly visit from his family and one weekly video call to his family.
 After 17 November, authorities arbitrarily suspended Dr AlSingace's video calls without providing any justification.
 In protest at the arbitrary suspension of his weekly video calls, Dr AlSingace refused his IV, Ensure vitamins, and oral medication.
 At the end of February, the number of visitors was also reduced to just two individuals, once a week.
 Since this decision, family members report that AlSingace has lost a considerable amount of weight, appearing more fragile and paler than previously.
-His sugar levels continue to remain low, and his immunity is weakened due to a low white blood cell count.85 This intensified protest continued until 27 March 2022, prior to the commencement of Ramadhan in April.
+His sugar levels continue to remain low, and his immunity is weakened due to a low white blood cell count.
+109 This intensified protest continued until 27 March 2022, prior to the commencement of Ramadhan in April.
 As of 15 April 2022, Dr AlSingace is back on his IV and taking vitamins but remains on hunger strike.

-Denial of adequate medical care.
 Despite being in a medical facility, Dr AlSingace continues to face denial of adequate medical treatment: Despite Dr AlSingace also suffering from medical conditions including severe intermittent headaches, a prostate problem, arthritis in his shoulder joint, tremors, numbness and diminished eyesight, he has not received the expected medical care for them.
 Dr AlSingace reports that he has still not been informed of the outcome of an MRI scan taken in October 2021 and no progress has been made on giving him a CT scan as requested by his doctor.
 The last time the doctor responsible for him, Dr Ebrahim AlRumaihi, visited was on 17 January 2022.
 He is still awaiting an MRI on his head as requested by his doctor on 19 January 2022.
-Dr AlSingace's numerous requests to receive adequate medical treatment whilst in a medical
+Dr AlSingace's numerous requests to receive adequate medical treatment whilst in a medical facility over the past few months have been repeatedly ignored despite his fragile condition; this rejection amounts to deliberate failure to provide medical treatment in line with Bahrain's obligations under international law.
+According to an expert opinion by the US-based Dr Qasim Omran, despite being detained in the Kanoo Medical Centre medical facility, Dr AlSingace is receiving treatment that is "not [...]